If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 No. In accordance with New Mexico state law, alcohol is not served nor allowed on the vehicle.
 This is the case for most party bike operations in the United States.
 All alcohol must be consumed inside the restaurants, pubs and bars.

 Is there air conditioning/heating on the Duke City Pedaler?

 No. The Duke City Pedaler is truly open-air.
 However, the favorable weather in Albuquerque affords the ability to go without air conditioning or a heater.
 There will only be a few days each season where a light jacket is necessary.
 Check the local forecast here.

 Can I rent the Duke City Pedaler for private events outside of the normal tour hours?

 Yes.
-Please refer to our group tours section.
+Please email email@example.com with the date and time you'd like to book.
 We are happy to work with you to make sure we are available for your group.

 Will my ride be cancelled if the weather is bad?

 Probably not.
 We ride rain or shine!
-Plus, we'll be out of the weather for about 30 minutes at each stop.
-However, if there are flash flood warnings, severe lightning, or if the roads are snow-packed and icy, we will reschedule your ride.
+Plus, you'll be out of the weather for about 30 minutes at each stop while you're inside the brewery or bar.
+However, if there are flash flood warnings, severe lightning or if the roads are snow-packed and icy, we will reschedule your ride.

 Is there a way to share my tour photos with other pedalers?

 Yes.
-Please share your photos of Albuquerque and photos taken from the Pedaler on any of our social media accounts @TourABQ.
-We strongly encourage you to share your tour photographs with us and with future riders.
+Please share your photos of Albuquerque and photos taken from the Duke City Pedaler on any of our social media accounts @TourABQ.
+We strongly encourage you to share your photographs with us and with future riders.